 Too Many Chiefs, Not Enough Indians

 Early on, I swore that my writing wouldn't be consumed by my amateur experience as a mother.
 Not to say that isn't worth writing about, because it is; but to be honest, it's because I am confident that I have nothing unique to share on that front.
-At least not yet, anyways.
+At least not yet.
 Not that my other posts are revolutionary, but in some small way I feel that at least I have a grasp on my own opinions.
 Whereas motherhood is still new, uncharted territory for me.

 Well that's exactly how I see parenting blogs.
-More than half of these people are basing their opinions solely on their own experiences and online searches (which I cannot fault them for entirely), but then passing that off as law.
+More than half of these "experts" are basing their opinions solely on their own experiences and online searches (which I cannot fault them for entirely), but then passing that off as law.
 Especially as a new mom, when you're up at 3 am desperately researching everything you can to try and know all the things you don't.
 How your baby sleeps, eats, poops, and plays is determined as right or wrong depending on your source.
 And it's utterly exhausting.
-I read and heard enough to know that I knew nothing, and so I don't claim to.
+I read and heard enough to know that I knew nothing, and so I won't claim to.
 I dread the uncharted territories of education, social life and heaven forbid, adolescence age.
 Yikes.

 The worst thing someone can do in a newly acquired role is allow their own expectations to get in the way.
 Marriage, family, careers, it all applies.
 The journey of experience rarely travels in the path you might expect.
 The best thing I've read in these parenting posts, sites, and books is that every journey is unique.
 What works for one, might not work for another.
 That's not to say that I don't have my own opinions, because if I'm one thing in this world, it's opinionated.
 But the difference is humility.
 While I might think that my way is best -- obviously, or why else would I do a certain thing a certain way? -- that doesn't mean I think I'm better than you if you do it differently.
 I might be the chief in my own life and mothering, but I'm not the chief in yours.